Navezjt/sd-webui-reactor/README.md

 ### **IV.
 "AttributeError: 'FaceSwapScript' object has no attribute 'enable'"**

-You need to disable the "SD-CN-Animation" extension (or perhaps some another that causes the conflict)
+Probably, you need to disable the "SD-CN-Animation" extension (or perhaps some another that causes the conflict)

 ### **V. "INVALID_PROTOBUF : Load model from <...>\models\insightface\inswapper_128.onnx failed:Protobuf parsing failed" OR "AttributeError: 'NoneType' object has no attribute 'get'" OR "AttributeError: 'FaceSwapScript' object has no attribute 'save_original'"**

 This error may occur if there's smth wrong with the model file `inswapper_128.onnx`

-Try to download it manually from [here](https://github.com/facefusion/facefusion-assets/releases/download/models/inswapper_128.onnx) and put it to the `stable-diffusion-webui\models\insightface` replacing existing one
+Try to download it manually from [here](https://huggingface.co/datasets/Gourieff/ReActor/resolve/main/models/inswapper_128.onnx) and put it to the `stable-diffusion-webui\models\insightface` replacing existing one

 ### **VI.
 "ValueError: This ORT build has ['TensorrtExecutionProvider', 'CUDAExecutionProvider', 'CPUExecutionProvider'] enabled" OR "ValueError: This ORT build has ['AzureExecutionProvider', 'CPUExecutionProvider'] enabled"**